vijayvulava/geochem/_sources/21Energy.md

 ### States and State Variables

-In thermodynamics, it is important to explicitly define a system's properties (e.g., composition, energy, temperature, pressure, and volume).
+In thermodynamics, it is crucial to explicitly define a system's properties (e.g., composition, energy, temperature, pressure, and volume).
 These properties help us understand changes in the ***state of the system*** during a chemical process.
-When the state of the system changes, these properties change. ***State variables*** (or ***state functions***) are properties determined by the state of the system, regardless of how they were achieved.
+When the state of the system changes, these properties change. ***State variables*** (or ***state functions***) are properties determined by the system's state, regardless of how they were achieved.
 That is, when the state of the system changes, the magnitude of the change only depends on the initial and final states of the system and not on how the change is accomplished.
 Energy, pressure, temperature, and volume are examples of state variables.
 Several important state variables are not measurable in the absolute sense in a particular equilibrium state, though they do have fixed, finite values in these states.
 However, the changes between the equilibrium states can be measured.
 Changes in system variables can be denoted below.
 The $\Delta$ is a standard mathematical symbol for change and refers to the *final* minus *initial* values, as shown below.

 $$
 	\begin{eqnarray*}